langchain-ai/langchain/docs/explanation/agents.md

 This tool should be able to lookup factual answers to questions.
 This agent is equivalent to the original [self ask with search paper](https://ofir.io/self-ask.pdf), where a Google search API was provided as the tool.

+### `conversational-react-description`

+This agent is designed to be used in conversational settings.
+The prompt is designed to make the agent helpful and conversational.
+It uses the ReAct framework to decide which tool to use, and uses memory to remember the previous conversation interactions.